Hey there!

 Purse

-I've traveled too often with purses that were big, heavy and full of stuff I didn't really need.
-For this trip, I wanted a smaller, lighter purse with anti-theft features for crowded subways and tourist attractions.
-I chose the Travelon Classic Crossbody Bag, which is built for convenience and security.
+For Europe, I wanted a smaller, lighter purse with anti-theft features for crowded subways and tourist attractions.
+I chose a small Travelon Anti-Theft Crossbody Bag, which is built for convenience and security.

-It took me a few days to warm up to this purse because it's more functional than fashionable.
-However, my Travelon purse is so convenient that it is now my everyday purse.
-It fits essential items like credit cards, passports, cash, keys, phone, sunglasses and lipstick, but isn't big enough to get heavy or cluttery.
+My Travelon purse is so convenient that it is now my everyday purse.
+It fits essential items like credit cards, passports, cash, keys, phone, and sunglasses but isn't big enough to get heavy or cluttery.

-The Travelon purse is discreet enough that I can wear it with a seatbelt, at a dinner table or under a jacket.
-Security features like locking zippers, RFID blocking, and slash resistant straps discourage thieves.
+Security features like locking zippers, RFID blocking, and slash-resistant straps discourage thieves.
 My shoulders aren't sore after carrying it around on a full day of sightseeing.

 I carried this purse non-stop for two weeks, then tossed it in the washing machine when we came home.
-After nine months of daily use, it still looks like new.
+It's more functional than fashionable, but after five years of daily use, it still looks like new.

 Conclusion

-I spent hours shopping for bags that were lightweight, durable, washable and affordable, and these were the bags we chose.
-We put them to the test on airplanes, subways, trains, taxis and Ubers for two weeks in three countries and they held up well.
-Every member of my family was able to take what they needed and easily carry their own luggage.
+I spent hours shopping for bags that were lightweight, durable, washable, and affordable, and these were the bags we chose.
+We put them to the test on airplanes, subways, trains, taxis, and Ubers for two weeks in three countries and they held up well.
+And they have held up on dozens of trips in the five years since.

 Happy travels!